- What causes BPH?

 The world is over-medicated, and people spend billions of dollars on prescription drugs each year.

-The truth is that prevention is way much better than cure, and supplements are a better option.
+The truth is that prevention is way better than cure, and supplements are a better option.
 They are natural therapies that are much safer and more effective.

 Ryegrass pollen

-One 2017 meta-analysis consisting of 10 clinical studies actually revealed an 83% positive response rate from patients, with no side effects reported.
+One 2017 meta-analysis consisting of 10 clinical studies revealed an 83% positive response rate from patients, with no side effects reported.

 Beta-Sitosterol